JanusHCP/policies/systems_access_policy.md

 * The level of security assigned to a user to the organization's information systems is based on the minimum necessary amount of data access required to carry out legitimate job responsibilities assigned to a user's job classification and/or to a user needing access to carry out treatment, payment, or healthcare operations.
 * All access requests are treated on a "least-access principle".
-* BloomAPI maintains a minimum necessary approach to access to Customer data.
-As such, BloomAPI, including all workforce members, does not readily have access to any ePHI.
+* Janus Healthcare Partners maintains a minimum necessary approach to access to Customer data.
+As such, Janus Healthcare Partners, including all workforce members, does not readily have access to any ePHI.

 ## Access Authorization

-* Role based access categories for each BloomAPI system and application are pre-approved by the Security Officer or CTO.
+* Role based access categories for each Janus Healthcare Partners system and application are pre-approved by the Security Officer or CTO.
-* BloomAPI utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.
+* Janus Healthcare Partners utilizes hardware and software firewalls to segment data, prevent unauthorized access, and monitor traffic for denial of service attacks.

 ## Person or Entity Authentication

 * Each workforce member has and uses a unique user ID and password that identifies him/her as the user of the information system.
+* Workfoce members authenticate their access via SSO through active directory with Microsoft 365

 ## Unique User Identification

-* Access to the BloomAPI systems and applications is controlled by requiring unique User Login ID's and passwords for each individual.
+* Access to the Janus Healthcare Partners systems and applications is controlled by requiring unique User Login ID's and passwords for each individual.
 * Passwords requirements mandate strong password controls (see below).
 * Passwords are not displayed at any time and are not transmitted or stored in plain text.
 * Default accounts on all production systems, including root, are disabled.
-* Shared accounts are not allowed within BloomAPI systems or networks.
+* Shared accounts are not allowed within Janus Healthcare Partners systems or networks.
+* Set-up & use of MFA in addition to User Login and password or SSO is mandatory.

 ## Automatic Logoff